Skip to main content

 tip

-Checkout the openlogin-adapter SDK Reference for more details on different configurations you can pass for customisations.
+Checkout the auth-adapter SDK Reference for more details on different configurations, you can pass for customizations.

-Further, the loginConfig parameter of the adapterSettings configuration helps us to customise the social logins.
-Since we're using the @web3auth/modal, ie. the Plug and Play Modal SDK, the loginConfig should be corresponding to the socials mentioned in the modal.
-This means you can use your own authentication services for the following services:
+Further, the loginConfig parameter of the adapterSettings configuration helps us to customize the social logins.
+Since we're using the @web3auth/modal, ie. the Plug and Play Modal SDK, the loginConfig should correspond to the socials mentioned in the modal.

 loginConfig

-The loginConfig parameter of adapterSettings in openlogin-adapter contains the following properties:
+The loginConfig parameter of adapterSettings in AuthAdapter contains the following properties:

 loginConfig: { "identifier of social login": { params } }